 Although he's kind, Brick is a socially awkward goofball who attends his own funeral and starts crying, believing himself to be dead.
 The fact he makes Ron appear smart by comparison says everything.

-Moviegoers were used to seeing Kevin Kline as the heroic, fatherly leading man before he threw a curveball in A Fish Called Wanda.
+Moviegoers were used to seeing Kevin Kline as the heroic, fatherly leading man before he threw a curveball in A Fish Called Wanda when he played Otto.

 Suddenly, Kline's charm was swapped, turning him into a narcissistic psychopath who likes to blow things up.
 Perhaps he'd even be a feared villain, if only he wasn't so stupid!

 Charles Crichton directed Kline, who struggled to play a character so hard to pin down.
 He has no morals or intellect to ground him!
 Fortunately, his dithery performance was met with praise.

 Karen Smith (played by Amanda Seyfried) took the dumb blonde archetype to new heights in Mark Waters's beloved chick-flick Mean Girls.

 Despite the pristine look of the entire cast, Karen is oddly the only girl who isn't driven by insecurity.
 She's ditzy, innocent, and lost in a daydream.
 In fact, she's not even really a mean girl at all!

 But she's dumb and she just floats around wherever she's put, and that just happens to be with the cruel, popular kids.
 Karen also believes she has psychic powers that predict the weather.
 (She doesn't.)